BeRad-Moondog/week4Project/README.md

 # week4Project
 #This project takes data from Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

 #I used the data set that was current on 4 February 2022.
-I have uploaded the compressed file.
+The size of the file is greater than 61MB.
+This is larger than the GitHub 25MB limit.
+I have not included this version.

 #The R code for this project is contained in the downloadable file run_analysis.R The code provides an easily understandable narrative for the analysis by segmenting the code in steps.